Kids Top 20

 Kids Top 20 is a television show for kids, around a pop music chart for kids.
-It was initiated by Fox Kids in 2003 for Dutch television, and was subsequently broadcast by Jetix and from 2007 on ward NPO Start.
+It was initiated by Fox Kids in 2003 for Dutch television, and was subsequently broadcast by Jetix and from 2007 on NPO 3.

 International versions were broadcast in Belgium, France, Germany and Finland between 2003 and 2010.
 As of 2024 it remained on air in the Netherlands, since 2021 presented by Greek-Dutch singer Stefania Liberakakis.